tropiano/tropianhs/_posts/2025-03-03-february-report.md

 ## [Soccrbets][soccrbets]

 Lots of work on it.
 I keep improving automation and publishing articles on the blog and on Telegram.
-I renewed the domain for another year and now I have got to commit to it.
+I renewed the domain for another year, and now I have got to commit to it.
-I wonder why, after many months of constrantly pushing new articles, with high ranking keywords, my traffic from SEO is still very low.
-My I kept improving automations and publishing **new articles**.
-I also tried to automate the Reddit posting, so now I am now able to fire a script that auto-posts the latest suggested bets when needed.
-I also published a 2-parts analytics article, and a couple of new videos on my personal YT channel.
-January sales are not as good as December, but I think these videos are still contributing to **bring more visitors** to my books on Gumroad and Amazon.
-I should see the effect on sales in the next weeks.
+I wonder why, after many months of constantly pushing new articles, with high ranking keywords, my traffic from SEO is still very low.
+Less than 500 impressions and only 3 clicks in the last month.
+I published one new video and one new short on YT.
+Still low numbers, but I'm getting better and faster at making videos at least.

-I have got now **30 subscribers on my YT channel** and the subscribers on the TG channel grew up to 31.
+I have got now **33 subscribers on my YT channel** and the subscribers on the TG channel grew up to 47.
+I will make a small celebration when I get to 50.

+## [Freelancing][personal]
+I have started to collaborate with a friend this month.
+Hopefully it will be a fruitful and long collaboration, it's going very well so far.
+I've also taken an interesting horse betting gig that I found on Upwork, that was good to keep my profile alive and a new 5-star review.

 ## The cashflow